 The National Guard guys hiked down the mountain with me.
 I pointed out the berries on the side of the trail and ate some.
-They were hesitant, but I assured them I had been eating these berries since my time in Washington and they were fine to eat.
-The clouds cleared up a bit and we were treated to some really beautiful views of Anchorage and the ocean.
+They were hesitant, but I assured them I had been eating these berries since my time in Washington, and they were fine to eat.
+The clouds cleared up a bit, and we were treated to some stunning views of Anchorage and the ocean.

-We got to know each other better and watched a group of 7th grade hockey players running up the stairs with their coach.
-When we arrived to the parking lot, the other guys they came with were waiting for them to go eat dinner.
+We got to know each other better and watched a group of 7th-grade hockey players running up the stairs with their coach.
+When we arrived at the parking lot, the other guys they came with were waiting for them to go eat dinner.
 We said our goodbyes and I thanked them for helping me climb up the boulders.

 Thanks for reading!
 Hit the Like button or a leave a comment below!